mrklees/mrklees.github.io/_posts/2023-04-15-reignition.md

 ![Infinity Eye](https://static.cloudygo.com/static/2023-ReIgnition/180%20Infinity%20Eye.jpg)
 </figure>

 Kalesta created **Tide Pools** only a few days before ReIgnition.
-She surrounded three mirrors with pearlescent clay and irridescent cellophane.
+She surrounded three mirrors with pearlescent clay and iridescent cellophane.
 At ReIgnition, one of the pools was covered in slime allowing guests a unique tactile experience.